 |ITE 410: Software Engineering (or Software Systems Design)||3cr|

 |ITE 430: Database Management and Design (or Database Systems)||3 cr|

-*Will not satisfy part of the upper level requirements in the concentration.
+* Will not satisfy part of the upper division requirements in the concentration

 Certifications: A maximum of 6 credits obtained from any certification, as approved by Charter Oak State College, may be used in the concentration.

-Time Restriction: The 15 upper division credits in a computer related concentration, including the individualized concentration, must be less than seven (7) years old at the time of matriculation unless the student is employed in the computer field or has been actively pursuing formal or informal studies in the computer field.
+Time Restriction: The 15 upper division credits in a computer related concentration, including the individualized concentration, must be less than ten (10) years old at the time of matriculation unless the student is employed in the computer field or has been actively pursuing formal or informal studies in the computer field.
 However, older courses may be used as free electives in the overall degree program.

 Student Learning Outcomes